Kozer2/Ecommerce-App/README.md

-# Final Product
+# Final Product Sprint 1

-The final product is published to Azure *CURRENTLY NOT WORKING*.
-Images can be uploaded and show up in Azure container.
+The final product for Sprint 1 is published on [Azure](https://ecommerce-lab.azurewebsites.net/).
+You can upload images, create, delete, and edit products.
+Sign up and Login to accounts.

-It is possible to create accounts, login, create categories, and products.
-Images do not show up on products just yet.
+# Sprint 2 Milestone 1
+As a user, I would like to see products available for sale so that I can browse through the inventory for purchase.
+As a user, I would like to register for an account on the site, so that I can make purchases
+As a user, I would like to securely login to my account so that I can add products to my shopping cart

+## Completed
+I finshed the Razer page to view products without needing to log in.